Parotodus: Paleoecology

+P. benedenii was an open-ocean dweller and its paleoecology is poorly understood in the present.
+Teeth of P. benedenii are distinctively curved and lacking in compression fractures, these observations suggest that P. benedenii largely fed on soft-bodied prey including other sharks.
+Some paleontologists speculated that P. benedenii fed at a very high trophic level with a diet composed of other large-bodied sharks, but trophic partitioning with other large-bodied sharks is apparent.

 Classification

 Due to the general scarcity and ambiguity of fossils, the familiar placement remains uncertain.
 Several proposals suggest classifying the genus as a mega-toothed shark, cardabiodont, archaeolamnid, thresher shark, or white shark.

 Currently, three valid species are generally recognized within Parotodus.
 These include P. benedenii, P. pavlovi, and P. mangyshlakensis.
 However, some scientists, especially those who identify Parotodus as a cardabiodont, do not recognize the latter two as members of the genus.

 A fourth species from the Oligocene of Japan was reported by Ward, Nakatani, and Bernard in a 2017 poster.
 The poster stated that the new species is to be named after Yasuhiro Fudouji, the paleontologist who discovered the type specimens, and will be formally described in an upcoming paper.
 However, the scientific name was not explicitly stated to avoid an accidental invalidation of the taxon.